Dolman House (Boys Years 6 – Year 10)

 Telephone: + 44 (0) 1759 321211

 Mr Dare, who teaches Modern Languages, was appointed Housemaster in September 2012.
-He had previously served as non-resident house tutor in Fenwick-Smith before this for 10 years so was well known to both staff and pupils.
+He had previously served as Non-Resident House Tutor in Fenwick-Smith House for 10 years before this, so was well known to both staff and pupils.
 Having studied Boarding and Boarding Management with the Boarding Schools Association (BSA) in London, Mr Dare is a Level 4 BSA Accredited Practitioner.

 His co-curricular interests include the Combined Cadet Force (CCF), particularly the RAF Section which he has managed for a number of years, he is also actively involved in rugby coaching and refereeing and over the years numerous pupils have enjoyed European school trips or French Exchanges which he has organised.

 Mr Dare is married, and Mrs Dare is the school’s Alumni and Development Officer.
-They have two children, one who is at Pocklington School and one who has recently become an Old Pocklingtonian.
+They have two children, who are Old Pocklingtonians.

 Resident Boarding House Tutor: Mr T M Loten